-

 The case challenge consists of two rounds of competition.
 In the first round, teams of up to four students will analyze a supply chain case.
 Teams must submit their solutions electronically by the Round 1 deadline for internal judging.
 Submissions should be in the form of a PowerPoint (.ppt) file with voiceover audio.

-All submissions will be entered into the general judging pool, with teams randomly divided into divisions, culminating in the top four teams being selected to advance to Round 2.
+All submissions will be entered into the general judging pool, with teams randomly divided into divisions, culminating in the top three teams being selected to advance to Round 2.
 During Round 2, finalist teams will present solutions live to a panel of industry judges during the finals event at the Schulich School of Business.
 Teams will not be able to make material changes to their presentations ahead of the finals.
 Teams located outside the Greater Toronto Area will have the option to present virtually.

 Teams must have a minimum of two and a maximum of four members.
 Students may not be a member of more than one team.
 Members must be actively registered in a graduate program at a business school in Canada to be eligible.